singhshaab-ankit/Movie-Rating-Analysis/README.md

 - The CSV files may be large (over 25MB), so upload them using Git or Git LFS, not the GitHub web interface.
 - The project is intended for data analysis practice and educational use.

+📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.